canjs/canjs/index.md

-The [CanJS Download](https://github.com/downloads/bitovi/canjs/can.js.1.1.1.zip) contains an `amd` folder which allows you to load any CanJS component and plugin using an AMD module loader like [RequireJS](http://requirejs.org/). jQuery will be the default library so make sure the `jquery` module id points to the jQuery module.
+The [CanJS Download](https://github.com/downloads/bitovi/canjs/can.js.1.1.1.zip) contains an `amd` folder which allows you to load any CanJS component and plugin using an AMD module loader like [RequireJS](http://requirejs.org/). jQuery will be the default library so make sure the `jquery` module id points to the jQuery source.
 Here is an example for jQuery and RequireJS:

 {% highlight html %}